 With A Tool: Nowadays, tools exist to help you implement CSR into your business.
-Alaya provides a software that’s specifically designed to engage employees in corporate social responsibility initiatives.
-It’s a single digital platform that manages all your giving and volunteering programs and is the perfect way for your business to get started with CSR.
+Alaya provides a corporate giving software that’s specifically designed to engage employees in corporate social responsibility initiatives.
+It’s a single digital CSR platform that manages all your giving programs and is the perfect way for your business to get started with CSR and its benefits.

 One of the biggest mistakes companies make is failing to engage their employees with CSR initiatives.
 In fact, the 2016 Cone Communications Millennial Employee Engagement study showed that 89% of millennials interviewed said they wanted to be active participants in helping their company improve their responsible business practices.

 Who organises CSR strategies and initiatives?